 What has happened to model building?

-Unfortunately the public interface to Google Ngram only provides access to data up to 2008, but it seems that model building has given way to machine learning – and I would guess to “artificial intelligence” in recent years.
+It seems that model building has given way to machine learning and “artificial intelligence” in recent years.

 Model building is linked to the success of the scientific method.
 Researchers create, validate, and refine models to improve our level of understanding about various aspects of the world we live in, and to articulate their understanding in formal notations that facilitate independent critical analysis.